 - symptom control

-- supporting you to maintain your independence, for example through physiotherapy or occupational therapy.
+- supporting you to maintain your independence, for example, through physiotherapy or occupational therapy.

-Palliative care can provide practical support in:
+Palliative care can provide practical support such as helping with:

 - accessing financial advice and support

 - helping to arrange social support or caring services

 - helping to arrange assessments of your home, to arrange for equipment to be fitted, for example, a stair rail

 - getting a referral to receive hospice care.

 - improve your psychological and emotional wellbeing